junxit/us-congress-bills-115/metadata.md

 - 2018-05-22 — Placed on the Union Calendar, Calendar No. 542.
 - 2018-05-22 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-700.
 - 2018-05-22 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-700.
+- 2018-09-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-09-12 — Considered as unfinished business. (consideration: CR H8158-8159)
+- 2018-09-12 — Considered under suspension of the rules. (consideration: CR H8144-8145)
+- 2018-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4689.
+- 2018-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-12 — Mr. Gianforte moved to suspend the rules and pass the bill.
+- 2018-09-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 378 - 1 (Roll no. 396). (text: CR H8144)
+- 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 378 - 1 (Roll no. 396).(text: CR H8144)